Cataracts

 Simply put, the method of removing a cataract has advanced tremendously.
 Patients are now able to choose between the standard, traditional method of cataract surgery involving handheld blades and instruments or an advanced laser-assisted, bladeless surgery, known as ReLACS.

 Traditionally, incisions in the cornea are made using handheld blades to access the cataract.
 ReLACS (Refractive Laser-Assisted Cataract Surgery) uses femto-second laser technology to precisely create all incisions, a perfectly circular opening in the lens capsule, break-up and soften the hard cataract, and reduce astigmatism.
-Patients do very well with both procedures, however the accuracy and reproducibility of the femto-second laser allows for a more predictable and precise visual outcomes.
+Patients do very well with both procedures, however the accuracy and reproducibility of the femto-second laser allows for a more predictable and precise visual outcome.
 The traditional approach is a tried-and-true technique that allows patients to do very well after surgery and is covered by insurance companies.

 ReLACS allows for a quicker recovery and reduced dependence on glasses; this method however is not covered by insurance companies at this time.